tchar/ulauncher-albert-calculate-anything/README.md

 # <img src="images/icon.svg" alt="drawing" width="25"/> Ulauncher/Albert Calculate Anything Extension

-Currency and Unit converter as well as a Calculator that supports mathematical functions and Complex Numbers for [Ulauncher](https://ulauncher.io/), with the help of [simpleeval](https://github.com/danthedeckie/simpleeval), [pint](https://github.com/hgrecco/pint) and [fixer.io](https://fixer.io)
+Currency and Unit converter as well as a Calculator for numbers, complex numbers, percentages and time that supports mathematical functions and Complex Numbers for [Ulauncher](https://ulauncher.io/), with the help of [simpleeval](https://github.com/danthedeckie/simpleeval), [pint](https://github.com/hgrecco/pint) and [fixer.io](https://fixer.io)

 ## Ulauncher Demo